flutter/website/src/docs/codelabs/explicit-animations.md

 * An animation is a sequence of frames that, when rapidly displayed over time, creates the illusion of motion.
-* In Flutter, an animation is widget property value that changes between frames to create the illusion of motion.
+* In Flutter, an animation changes a widget property value between frames to create the illusion of motion.
   You can create an animation by telling Flutter to rapidly rebuild a widget tree while gradually changing a widget property on each iteration of the widget tree.
-* The first example uses a timer to trigger a change in the top margin of the Bouncing Ball once every second.
+* The first example uses a timer to trigger a change in the top margin of the bouncing ball once every second.
 {{site.alert.end}}